NoeticEidos/NoeticEidosProject/README.md

 - Geometric interpretability of LLMs

 ### Current/Future Work
+- Noedic Geometry as a "compass" for interpertability, pointing out regions that might induce rich geometries, which might point out which areas are interesting to investigate.
+- Vanishing Geometries = Misalignment?
+-
+### Progress Updates
-- (High Priority) - Implement the proof of concept to verify the validity of the framework.
+- (High Priority) - Implement the proof of concept to verify the validity of the framework. - Done.
+Pullback of Fisher Rao induces a stable geometry on the input space.
-- Model instrumental convergence from Noedic Geometry point of view.
+- Model instrumental convergence from Noedic Geometry point of view. - Experimented with contextually converging and diverging words & analysing using the geometry on the input space
 - Formal hypothesis: semantic regions exhibit non-zero curvature; syntax is geometrically flat
-- Geometric analysis of learned spaces via local invariants
+- Geometric analysis of learned spaces via local invariants - Done
-- Connections to quantum systems and wavefunction diffusion via heat kernel
+- Connections to quantum systems and wavefunction diffusion via heat kernel - Done
-- Fisher-Rao metric PB pushforward possiblity for trained models (Approximating Reimmanian Submersions?)
+- Fisher-Rao metric PB pushforward possiblity for trained models (Approximating Reimmanian Submersions?) - Seems like it.
+(Sounds irrelevant?)
-- Chain of agents for analysis of topics : Define → Dissect → Reconstruct → Generalize as a problem solving pipeline
+- Chain of agents for analysis of topics : Define → Dissect → Reconstruct → Generalize as a problem solving pipeline (Irrelevant - Dropped)
-- Generalize to dynamical systems for multimodal attention
+- Generalize to dynamical systems for multimodal attention.
+Done in order to trace geometry through hidden layers.

+We have managed to pull back the FR geometry & spectral information, keeping high ranked and stable Jacobians (By limiting domain to the relevant subspace & dimension)
+We have shown that semantic convergence behaves better under contextual pullback metric rather than the default Euclidean norm distance:
+Example:
+Words: red vs blue
+Prompt tokens: >The red warning light blinked rapidly.
+Blue whales are endangered.Red is often associated with danger.
+On the other hand, blue can represent tranquility.Red means stop.
+Blue means go.

+And the calculations of embedding space distance show that the pullback conserves the expected geometric structure, while euclidean norm does not.
+Words: red vs danger
+Contextual Euclidean: 185.8783
+Contextual Pullback: 4.4717

+Words: red vs stop
+Contextual Euclidean: 193.9254
+Contextual Pullback: 2.8601

+Words: red vs blue
+Contextual Euclidean: 175.0856
+Contextual Pullback: 5.4166

+Words: blue vs stop
+Contextual Euclidean: 217.0193
+Contextual Pullback: 4.6657

+Words: blue vs go
+Contextual Euclidean: 233.1082
+Contextual Pullback: 3.6307

 ---